When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 The Slipcover

-Inside Cushion
+The Inside Cushion

-Cleaning The Ergobaby Natural Curve Pillow
+3. Cleaning The Ergobaby Natural Curve

 Product Image of the Ergobaby Breastfeeding Pillow with Cover, Natural Curve, Heathered Grey

-1. Remove the cover.
+1. Separate parts: Remove the cover.

-4. Tumble dry on low heat.
+4. Dry the cover: Tumble dry on low heat.

 Cleaning Nursing Pillow FAQs

-Can You Machine Wash a Nursing Pillow?
+Can You Machine Wash A Nursing Pillow?

-How Do You Deep Clean a Nursing Pillow?
+How Do You Deep Clean A Nursing Pillow?

 How Often Should You Wash Your Nursing Pillow?